High-productivity, high-performance workflow for virus-scale electrostatic simulations with Bempp-Exafmm: Results

+Computing the binding free energy between two molecules is a more challenging test for code verification.
+This quantity is computed as the energetic difference between the bound complex and the two isolated compounds:

+where $\Delta G_{coul}$ is the difference in Coulombic energy between the bound and unbound states.
+As $\Delta G^{polar}_{bind}$ is a small difference between large solvation energies, accurate calculations are key for reliable results.
+Binding energy calculations with finite-difference codes were thoroughly studied by other researchers for a large test set (51 compounds) with several solvers, in particular, adaptive cartesian grid-based PB solver (CPB) \cite{HarrisBoschitcshFenley2013}, DELPHI, MIBPB, PBSA, and APBS \cite{nguyenAccurateRobustReliable2017}.
+In these tests, the authors were specially careful regarding mesh refinement and accuracy.

+We performed the same test with Bempp to compute $\Delta G^{polar}_{bind}$ for a subset of the 51 compounds.
+The pqr files were downloaded from \url{http://www.sb.fsu.edu/~mfenley/convergence/downloads/convergence_pqr_sets.tar.gz}.
+The dielectric constants are 1 and 80 in the solute and solvent region, respectively, and $\kappa$ is set to 0.10265 (the ionic strength is 100 mM).
+Table \ref{tab:bind} shows the binding energies of 9 Barnase-Barstar complexes computed with Bempp using the finest meshes (with a mesh density of 48 elements per $\si{\angstrom}^2$), compared with the finest mesh results reported by Harris \emph{et al.} \cite{HarrisBoschitcshFenley2013} and Nguyen \emph{et al.} \cite{nguyenAccurateRobustReliable2017}.
+Figure \ref{fig:bind} demonstrates that our results are within the variability between other codes, indicating the correctness of our implementation.
+The values of each component in Equation \ref{eqn:bind} are available in the supplementary material.

-\paragraph{Performance study with direct and derivative formulations} In this sub-section, we investigate the computational performance of Bempp-Exafmm using a spherical molecule.
-The sphere has a radius of 1, and 100 charges are placed randomly inside, representing the atoms in the solute.
+\paragraph{Performance study with direct and derivative formulations} In this sub-section, we investigate the computational performance of Bempp-Exafmm using 1A7M.
 We used the same dielectric constants and salt concentration as in previous grid-convergence studies.
 Other simulation parameters are listed in Table \ref{tab:sim_params_performance}.

 To cover a wide range of problem sizes, we used five surface discretizations, with the number of elements ranging from 8 thousand to 2 million.
-Table \ref{tab:sphere_time} presents the assembly time, the solution time and the number of iterations to converge in each case for both formulations.
+Table \ref{tab:1A7M_time} presents the assembly time, the solution time and the number of iterations to converge in each case for both formulations.
 The assembly time includes the time to pre-compute the \fmm invariant matrices, create sparse and singular assemblers and calculate preconditioners.
 The algebraic convergence shows that the condition number grows as the problem size increases with the direct formulation, while it remains at the same level with the derivative formulation.